jeheungryu/website/about.md

 ## **Working papers**

+- "The Effect of Economic Sanctions on Companies’ Foreign Direct Investment Decisions: The Case of Sanctions against Russia." (with <a href="https://elenamclean.weebly.com/" target="_blank">Elena V. McLean</a> and <a href="https://yonsei.academia.edu/TaeheeWhang" target="_blank">Taehee Whang</a>).
 - "Providing Protection: Agricultural Support and Flexibility of Preferential Trade Agreements in Democracies."
-- "Third Parties as *Amicus Curiae*: Do They Contribute to the Legalization of the WTO?"
+- "Third Parties as Special Interest Groups: Do They Contribute to the Legalization of the WTO?"
-- "The Effect of Economic Sanctions on Companies’ Foreign Direct Investment Decisions: The Case of Sanctions against Russia." (with <a href="https://elenamclean.weebly.com/" target="_blank">Elena V. McLean</a> and <a href="https://yonsei.academia.edu/TaeheeWhang" target="_blank">Taehee Whang</a>).
+- "Examining Causal Mechanisms between Ethnic Diversity and Public Goods Provision: A Conjoint Analysis." (with <a href="http://www.hyesungkim.org/" target="_blank">Hye-Sung Kim </a>).
 {: style="font-size: 85%"}

 ## **Works in Progress**

-- "Corporate Lobbying, Industries Competition, and the Preferential Trade Agreements: Evidence from the U.S."
-- "IMF Conditionality and the Foreign Direct Investments." (with <a href="http://www.sas.rochester.edu/psc/stone/index.html" target="_blank">Randall W. Stone</a>).
+- "The Internationalization of Korean FDI." (with <a href="http://www.sas.rochester.edu/psc/stone/index.html" target="_blank">Randall W. Stone</a>).
-- "Examining Causal Mechanisms between Ethnic Diversity and Public Goods Provision: A Conjoint Analysis." (with <a href="http://www.hyesungkim.org/" target="_blank">Hye-Sung Kim </a>).
 - "Predicting FDI Inflows: Exploring a Non-linear Relationship Between Peace Years, Natural Resources, and Rule of Law" (with <a href="http://www.hyesungkim.org/" target="_blank">Hye-Sung Kim </a>).
+- "Geographic locations, Corporate Lobbying and Trade Remedies: Evidence from the U.S."
 {: style="font-size: 85%"}

 ## **Grants and Scholarships**
-- Teaching-as-Research (TAR) Fellowship (University of Rochester), 2018
+- Teaching-as-Research (TAR) Fellowship (University of Rochester), 2019
-- Humane Studies Fellowship (Institute for Humane Studies), 2015-2018
 - The Peter D. Watson Center for Conflict and Cooperation Grant, 2017
 - International Studies Association Travel Grant, 2017
 - American Political Science Association Travel Grant, 2016-2017
 - GSA’s Conference Travel Funding Award (University of Rochester) 2015, 2017
-- Hayek Fund for Scholars, (Institute for Humane Studies), 2014-2017
-- Inter-University Consortium for Political and Social Research (ICPSR) Summer Program Funding (Institute of Humane Studies), 2016
 - Charles E. Lanni Research Fellowship (University of Rochester), 2013-2015
 - Graduate Student Instructor (Seoul National University), 2011-2013
 - Korean Research Foundation Scholarship, 2010-2011